BobbigGao/Steam-Game-Recommender/doc/ProjectProposal.md

 7. Database Development (Xinzhe Miao):
 Analyze the game dataset to identify necessary tables and relationships and Establish relationships and constraints to maintain data integrity.
+Create tables like Users, Games, Reviews, and others to accommodate all the data fields.